 In this chapter, we consider acoustic wave propagation in bubbly media.
-At particular low frequencies known as Minnaert resonances [355], bubbles behave as strong sound scatterers.
-Using layer potential techniques and Gohberg-Sigal theory, we derive a formula for the Minnaert resonances of bubbles of arbitrary shapes.
-Our formula is expressed in terms of the capacity and the volume of the bubble, which is a sub-wavelength acoustic resonator.
+At particular low frequencies known as Minnaert resonances [359], bubbles behave as strong sound scatterers.
+Using layer potential techniques and Gohberg-Sigal theory, we first derive a formula for the Minnaert resonances of bubbles of arbitrary shapes.
+The Minnaert resonance is a low frequency resonance in which the wavelength is much larger than the size of the bubble.
+Our formula for the Minnaert resonance is expressed in terms of the bulk modulus of the air, the density of the water, and the capacity and the volume of the bubbles.